SZOBogu/WargamingAssistant/README.md

  Known issues:
   RosterBuilder:
   - Unique Items are not available after deleting unit despite releasing properly to Pool.
+  - Updated initializer, that actually works as advertised.
   - Pool of points on option sets is not working properly.
   - No point pools for unit categories.
   - No visual clue on currently spent points during roster creation.